emprax/St8-ment/README.md

 }
 ```

 Nevertheless, the State abstraction still contains a Connect method, that accepts a StateMachine.
-The StateMachine, used here as visitor, uses the State object type setup to create the right abstraction.
+The StateMachine, used here as visitor, uses the State object type to create the right abstraction.

 ### Registration and usage

 A new IServiceCollection extension is used to connect all the aforementioned components.
 It is provided by the St8-ment.DependencyInjection binary.
-A whole set of builders, appliers and other constructions are provided by this binary as well, but these are purely used by the AddStateMachine extension.
+A whole set of builders, appliers and other constructions are provided by this binary as well, but these are purely used by the AddStateMachine extension and have therefore not a direct usage for the user/developer.

 ```C#
 services.AddStateMachine<Order>(builder =>